Consumer Warning & Guide · Medicare OTC Benefits

 Yes.
 A licensed Lehigh Partners Senior Benefits agent can compare Medicare Advantage plans in your area and review whether any include OTC, flex card, grocery, dental, vision, hearing, or utility benefits.
 We will also check that the plan works with your doctors and covers your prescriptions.
 Reviews are available at no direct cost to you and there is no obligation to enroll.
 We do not offer every plan available in every area — you can also contact Medicare.gov or 1-800-MEDICARE for a full list of plans available in your area.

-See if you qualify for OTC or flex card benefits in your area
+See what OTC and flex card benefits are actually available in your ZIP code

-A licensed Lehigh Partners Senior Benefits agent can compare Medicare Advantage plans in your ZIP code, review OTC and flex card benefits, check your doctors and prescriptions, and help you understand what each plan actually includes — before you enroll in anything.
+A licensed Lehigh Partners agent can look up Medicare Advantage plans in your area, show you exactly which ones include OTC or flex card benefits and how much, check your doctors and prescriptions, and walk you through everything before you enroll in anything.

 No pressure.
 No obligation.
-We will review your ZIP code, plan options, doctors, and prescriptions — not just the card benefit.
+We look up what’s real in your ZIP code — not just what the ads say.

 Lehigh Partners Senior Benefits is a licensed insurance agency.
 We do not offer every plan available in your area.
 Currently we represent a number of organizations which offer products in your area.
 Please contact Medicare.gov or 1-800-MEDICARE to get information on all of your options.
 Not connected with or endorsed by the U.S. government or the federal Medicare program.